Letters to Editor: Reader Response 01

 How should one tape: A simple vertical seal in the middle of the mouth works best for me if one uses a normal medical tape.
 The horizontal seal tends to slip off from the mouth.

 Also, I recommend that people be okay if they cannot successfully keep the tape on for the night.
-It took me around 3-4 days to get used to the experience, which is okay.
+It took around 3-4 days to get used to the experience.

 I am not from a medical background, so all this is from personal experience only.”